LdeAlejandro/rhcsa10-fixed-Sanger-exam/README.md

 ### Requirements

-- Ensure that the Apache web server is installed on server2 and configure it to offer access on port 82.
+* Ensure the Apache web server is installed on `server2`.
+* Configure Apache to listen on TCP port `82`.
-- Copy the file /etc/hosts to /tmp/hosts.
+* Copy `/etc/hosts` to `/tmp/hosts`.
+* Move `/tmp/hosts` to `/var/www/html/hosts`.
-- Next, move /tmp/hosts to the directory /var/www/html/hosts and ensure this file can be accessed by the Apache web server.
+* Ensure the file can be accessed through the Apache web server while SELinux remains enforcing.

 ---

 ## Task 13: Managing SSH Access

 ### Requirements

-- Configure SSH key-based authentication between `server1` and `server2`.
+* Configure SSH key-based authentication between `server1` and `server2`.
-- The authentication must use an SSH key protected with a passphrase.
-- Ensure that the `root` user on `server1` can log in to `server2` without being prompted for a password or passphrase.
+* Ensure the `root` user on `server1` can log in to `server2` without being prompted for a password.
-- The login process must complete automatically after the initial configuration.
+* The login process must complete automatically after the initial configuration.

 ---